 When designing and building the home, employ a comprehensive water management strategy.

-In regions with high snow load, entryways that are protected by roofs and garages that are connected to the home through "mudroom" entryways with hard surfaces that are easy to mop can decrease the amount of snow tracked into the home, thereby reducing the amount of moisture and moisture vapor in the home, which can help to reduce mold risk inside the home.
+In regions with high snow load, entryways can be protected by roofs and garages can be connected to the home through "mudroom" entryways with hard surfaces that are easy to mop.
+This can help decrease the amount of snow tracked onto carpets, thereby reducing the amount of moisture and moisture vapor in the home, which can help to reduce mold risk inside the home.

 The Compliance tab contains both program and code information.
 Code language is excerpted and summarized below.
 For exact code language, refer to the applicable code, which may require purchase from the publisher.
 While we continually update our database, links may have changed since posting.
 Please contact our webmaster if you find broken links.